 For the modelling of the square chamber geometry a non uniform three dimensional finite difference grid was selected using grid densities similar to those of Yeo (1993); then a concentration of grids was located close to the area of the jets issuing from the nozzles and in the area where the impingement of the jets would take place.
 The grid used is shown in Figure 4.1.

-Figure 4.1 Numerical Grid (a) (left side) XY plane (b) XZ plane the 21x23x102 cases for the inlet nozzles.
+Figure 4.1 Numerical Grid (a) (left side) XY plane (b) XZ plane

 4.2 Boundary Conditions